The Admin Interface

 To launch an NLI, select

-In figure 1, the administrator has already launched four NLIs using four different
+In figure 1, the administrator has already launched seven NLIs using seven different

 configurations.
 These NLIs can be accessed through the browser via the given NLI